Gboyega Oyetola

 He contested for the Osun State gubernatorial seat on the platform of the All Progressives Congress (APC) in the September 2018 gubernatorial election and won.
-On 23 March 2019, a tribunal declared him to have not been legally returned and ordered INEC to issue certificates of return to Senator Adeleke of the PDP, which was contested at the Court of Appeal.
-Prior to his winning the election, he was the Chief of Staff to Rauf Aregbesola, his predecessor.
+On 23 March 2019, a tribunal declared him to have not been legally returned and ordered INEC to issue certificates of return to Senator Ademola Adeleke of the PDP, which was contested at the Court of Appeal.
+Before he won the election, he was the Chief of Staff to his predecessor, Rauf Aregbesola.

+He was appointed minister of transportation by President Bola Tinubu on 16 August 2023, but redeployed four days later to the newly created Ministry of Marine and Blue Economy.

 Early life and education

-Adegboyega Oyetola was born in Iragbiji, Boripe Local Government Area of Osun State on 29 September 1954.
+Adegboyega Oyetola was born in Iragbiji, Boripe Local Government Area of present day Osun State on 29 September 1954.
 He started his secondary education at Ifeoluwa Grammar School, Osogbo and graduated in 1972.

 Oyetola proceeded to the University of Lagos and graduated with a Bachelor of Science honours degree in Insurance in 1978.
-He proceeded for his mandatory one year National Youth Service Corps (NYSC) in Potiskum, Yobe State, where he lectured at the Staff Training Centre between 1978 and 1979.
+He proceeded for his mandatory one year National Youth Service Corps in Potiskum, Yobe State, where he lectured at the Staff Training Centre between 1978 and 1979.
 He obtained his Master of Business Administration (MBA) from the University of Lagos in 1990.